Shweta172004/CHATTOBOTTO/README.md

 - **Supervised Fine-Tuning**: We've harnessed the power of supervised fine-tuning to train Chattobotto.
 This process has honed its responses to ensure accurate and reliable medical information.

-- **LLaMa 2 Architecture**: The underlying architecture of Chattobotto is based on Lambda 2, providing a robust and efficient foundation for its performance.
+- **LLaMa 2 Architecture**: The underlying architecture of Chattobotto is based on Llama 2, providing a robust and efficient foundation for its performance.

 - **BPE Encoder**: Chattobotto utilizes an Byte-Pair Encoder as a tokenizing algorithm, streamlining the input processing and generating meaningful responses.